kflau/corda-transact/README.md

 `gradlew clean build deployNodes -x test`

-To run corda R3 network, run corda-network/build/nodes/runnodes.
+To run corda R3 network

+`corda-network/build/nodes/runnodes`

 This spawns 4 processes for Controller, Party A, Party B and Party C. By default each node exposes AMQP and RPC ports and the notary is validating mode.
 These settings are accessible via corda-network/build.gradle and, of course,